RI Rental & Property Management

 For more information about licensing and other Rhode Island property management requirements and exceptions, please contact the Rhode Island Department of Business Regulations.

-If you have any questions, please contact the RI Professional Development Center at 401-785-9898 option 1 or [email protected]
+If you have any questions on the above courses or need assistance registering, please contact the RI Professional Development Center at 401-785-9898 option 1 or [email protected]